Elkinmt19/ml-engineering-dojo/data-analysis/data-analysis-python-course/README.md

  ┗ 📜 README.md
 ```

-This course is bring by [freeCodeCamp](https://www.freecodecamp.org/learn).
+This course is given by [freeCodeCamp](https://www.freecodecamp.org/learn).

 Refer to [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/) to know more about the course.